khoitnm/practice-twilio-full-flow/doc/00_StartApplication.md

 Then we'll see `user01` and `user02` talking to each other.

 # Connecting Video from other devices <br/>

-When testing with Video, we must either run on localhost, or run on https, running on http won't work.
+When testing with Video, we must either run **on localhost, or run on https**, running on http won't work.
 So let say you have a laptop at start the web server at localhost:3001, then your second device (mobile or laptop, for example) won't be able to connect with http.
 On solution to test with second device is using [ngrok](https://ngrok.com/), you can register a free account and use it:
 - Register a free account (free forever)